lokeshllkumar/load-balancer/README.md

 # load-balancer

-A simple, high-performance *Load Balancing and Service Discovery* system, capable of discovering and routing traffic to backend services registered with a *Service Registry* via a *Load Balancer*, with *Prometheus* observability integrated.
+A simple *Load Balancing and Service Discovery* system, capable of discovering and routing traffic to backend services registered with a *Service Registry* via a *Load Balancer*, with *Prometheus* observability integrated.
 Built simultaneously with [Flux](https://www.github.com/lokeshllkumar/flux), a Go module to build compatible backend services that can be registered with the Service Registry and deployed with the load balancer.

 ## Architecture